raymondzeng28/idpe/README.md

     * `File > Add Project Folder...` adds a project to the Atom workspace.
     * Right click a project and press `Remove Project Folder` to remove a project from the Atom workspace.
 (This does not delete the project.)
 7. When you're done making changes, go back to Git Bash and press Ctrl+C to stop the app.
-8. Run `git add .`.
+8. Run `git add .`
-9. Run `git commit -m "<message>"`.
+9. Run `git commit -m "<message>"`
-10. Run `git push origin master`.
+10. Run `git push origin master`
-11. Run `npm run deploy`.
-The changes should show on https://pencilde.com within the next 5 minutes.
+11. Run `npm run deploy` - the changes should show on https://pencilde.com within the next 5 minutes.